Baghery/ABPR22/README.md

 ## Empirical performance

 Below is the empricial performance of several weak and strong simulation extractable zk-SNARKs in `Arkworks`.
 Note that Groth's zk-SNARK is proven to achieve weak simulation extractability [[BKSV20]](https://eprint.iacr.org/2020/811).
-We benchmark the zk-SNARKs on an R1CS instance for different curves and report proving and verifying times for each constrain with 100 iterations for the prover and 100.000 iterations for the verification.
+We benchmark the zk-SNARKs on an R1CS instance for different curves and report proving and verifying times for each constrain with 100 iterations for the prover and 10.000 iterations for the verification.
-The benchmarks were obtained using a 2.50 GHz Intel Core i5-7200U CPU, in multi-threaded mode with N=4, with 16 GB RAM, using the Bls12_381, MNT4_298, MNT6_298, MNT4_753 and MNT6_753 curves.
+All experiments are done on a desktop machine with Ubuntu 20.4.2 LTS, an Intel Core i9-9900 processor at base frequency 3.1 GHz, and 128GB of memory.
+Proof generations are done in the multi-thread mode, with 16 threads, while proof verifications are done in a single-thread mode.

 Abbreviations used: <i>SE</i> = simulation extractable, <i>ns</i> = nanoseconds, <i>RO</i> = Random Oracle, <i>CRH</i> = Collision Resistant Hash.